-- 1. Its membership consists of at least 25 members who meet the requirements of Article I, Section 2 - 2.
+- 1. Its membership consists of has at least 25 members who meet the requirements of Article I, Section 2. - 2.
 It represents a community within the Party which is not defined by its geography (i.e., a geographic area in Minnesota smaller than the entire state). - 3.
 It has not yet been authorized under this article. - 4.
 It has adopted governing documents which are approved by the DFL State Party Constitution, Bylaws, and Rules Committee.
-Said governing documents shall: - a. define what constitutes membership in the organization (including payment for dues and stating that dues are voluntary); - b. require the organization hold meetings at least four times per year, in addition to the annual meeting of its full membership; - c. provide that, when there has been an endorsement by the official DFL convention, commission, or central committee having jurisdiction, the organization may not support or spend money for any candidate running in opposition to an endorsed DFL candidate: - d. provide that the organization will not take a public position contrary to the DFL Ongoing Platform and Action Agenda (although the organization may advocate for change within the DFL party, and encourage people to bring resolutions to precinct caucuses); - e. provide that the organization shall not endorse unless it has achieved and kept current the status of "Community Caucus" under Section 2; - f. provide for amendment only with the approval of the State Central Committee or the DFL State Party Constitution, Bylaws, and Rules Committee; and - g. provide the organization is subordinate to the Party's constitution, bylaws, and Official Call. - 5.
-It has obtained the approval of the State Executive Committee, which has determined that authorization of the organization advances the electoral goals of the Party. - 6.
-It has obtained approval of the State Central Committee after satisfying the criteria in Paragraphs 1-5, above.
+Said governing documents shall: - a. define what constitutes active membership in the organization (including payment for dues and stating that dues are voluntary); - a.b. provide that only active members may vote at the annual meeting and other membership meetings;

+- b.c. require the organization hold meetings at least four times per year, in addition to the annual meeting of its full membership; - e.d. provide that, when there has been an endorsement by the official DFL convention, commission, or central committee having jurisdiction, the organization may not support or spend money for any candidate running in opposition to an endorsed DFL candidate; - d.e. provide that the organization will not take a public position contrary to the DFL Ongoing Platform and Action Agenda (although the organization may advocate for change within the DFL party, and encourage people to bring resolutions to precinct caucuses); - e.f. provide that the organization shall not endorse unless it has achieved and kept current the status of "Community Caucus" under Section 2; - f.g. provide for amendment only with the approval of the State Central Committee or the DFL State Party Constitution, Bylaws, and Rules Committee; and - g.h. provide the organization is subordinate to the Party's constitution, bylaws, and Official Call.